FIRST Tech Challenge

 - provide snacks and beverages for practices and tournaments (optional)

-Be Part of a New FTC Team: GSGLA will support one new FTC team for the 2011-12 season.
-Veteran FTC team Rock N’ Roll Robots will be available to advise the new team.
+Be Part of a New FTC Team: GSGLA will support five new FTC teams for the 2016-17 season.
+Veteran FTC team Rock N’ Roll Robots will be available to advise the new teams.

-To apply, download and submit a Team Registration or Individual Registration form by July 15, 2011.
+To apply, download and submit a Team Application or Individual Application.
 Maximum of 10 members per team; we recommend at least 6.
 Troops and individual girls are invited to apply.
-Please review the 2011 Robots!3 Info Sheet before completing the registration form.
+Please review the FTC Info Sheet before completing the registration form.

 Want to get started sooner?

-See what FTC level robotics is all about this summer at the Rockin’ Robots Summer Workshop!!!
-Visit www.rocknrollrobots25.com for more information.
+See what FTC level robotics is all about this summer at the Rockin’ Robots Summer Weekend Workshop August 5-7, 2016!
+Register now.